 NO unauthorized employment.
 No unauthorized employment means that a student does not work off campus unless they have an I-20 with authorization for off campus employment on page 3.
 Any employer besides Calvin College qualifies as an off-campus employer.
 Unauthorized employment subjects one's SEVIS record to termination.

-If additional time is needed to meet the requirements for graduation, an extension has to be done BEFORE the end date on a student’s I-20.
-Students who go on academic probation during their years at Calvin are ineligible for an extension.
+NOTE: Students who go on academic probation during their years at Calvin are ineligible for an extension.

 Detailed regulations are available at the United States Citizenship and Immigration Services website.